Skip to content

 The full moon is the emotional peak of the lunar cycle.
 Everything is illuminated — including what isn't working.
 Some intentions set at the new moon will have already started moving.
 Others will have stalled, and the full moon often shows you why.

 This phase is both a celebration and a release.
-The release part matters as much as the celebration — arguably more, because without letting go of what's blocking you, you're just adding more intention onto an already-cluttered energetic field.
+The release part matters as much as the celebration — arguably more.
+Without letting go of what's blocking you, you're just adding more intention onto an already-cluttered internal field.

 Full moon practices:

-- Release ceremony — write what you want to let go of (a fear, a belief, a dynamic, a habit) and burn or shred the paper intentionally
+• Release ceremony — write what you want to let go of (a fear, a belief, a pattern, a habit) and burn or shred the paper intentionally

-- Moon bathing — spending even 10 minutes in the moonlight, if weather allows, can feel surprisingly grounding
+• Moon bathing — even 10 minutes in the moonlight, if weather allows, can feel surprisingly grounding

-- Crystal cleansing — many practitioners place their crystals in moonlight overnight to clear accumulated energy
+• Crystal cleansing — many practitioners place crystals in moonlight overnight to clear accumulated energy

 Full Moon affirmation: "I am grateful for all that has come to me this cycle.
 I release what no longer serves my growth."